PLP-MERN-Stack-Development/week-4-mern-integration-assignment-mutheeEverlyn/README.md

 └── README.md               # Project documentation
 ```

-## Getting Started

-1. Accept the GitHub Classroom assignment invitation
-2. Clone your personal repository that was created by GitHub Classroom
-3. Follow the setup instructions in the `Week4-Assignment.md` file
-4. Complete the tasks outlined in the assignment

-## Files Included

-- `Week4-Assignment.md`: Detailed assignment instructions
-- Starter code for both client and server:
-  - Basic project structure
-  - Configuration files
-  - Sample models and components

 ## Requirements

 - Node.js (v18 or higher)
 - MongoDB (local installation or Atlas account)
 - npm or yarn
 - Git

-## Submission

-Your work will be automatically submitted when you push to your GitHub Classroom repository.
-Make sure to:

-1. Complete both the client and server portions of the application
-2. Implement all required API endpoints
-3. Create the necessary React components and hooks
-4. Document your API and setup process in the README.md
-5. Include screenshots of your working application

 ## Resources